SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-add-a-test-case-to-a-test-plan-in-microsoft-test-manager/rule.md

 redirects: []
 created: 2012-07-23T18:12:10.000Z
-archivedreason: Microsoft Test Manager has been superseded by Azure Test Plans, a new rule covers the use of Azure Test Plans to add test cases to test plans https://www.ssw.com.au/rules/add-test-case-to-test-plan-azure-test-plans
+archivedreason: Microsoft Test Manager has been superseded by Azure Test Plans, a new rule covers how to add test cases to test plans in Azure Test Plans https://www.ssw.com.au/rules/add-test-case-to-test-plan-azure-test-plans
 guid: e9a59d93-db25-4894-887c-4fee2b76ad22
 ---